 Work Assignments & Responsibilities

 Staff members are assigned to specific work areas according to expressed interests and Camp’s needs.
 We have seen the benefits of staff rotating between departments, including a deeper appreciation for their fellow staff members, increased opportunities for staff or guest interaction, higher work satisfaction and a healthier staff community.
-This season, the majority of our summer staff will rotate between two departments.
+The majority of our summer staff will rotate between two departments.

 Each staff member is expected to work six days and is given one full day off per week.
-Additionally, the entire summer staff is typically off together between retreats.
+Additionally, the entire summer staff has time off together between retreats.
 Staff members work approximately 65 hours per week.
 A short morning break and 1 – 2 hour break in the afternoon is normally provided.
 Staff responsibilities and assignments can change with the needs of the Camp.

 All staff members assist with cleaning of the buildings and grounds between retreats, work in rotation in the Trading Post in the evening, and take turns (in teams) being responsible for emergencies at night.

-Camp Arcadia is a Lutheran family vacation & retreat center located on the shore of Lake Michigan in northwestern Michigan.
+Camp Arcadia is a Christian family vacation & retreat center with Lutheran roots located on the shore of Lake Michigan in northwestern Michigan.
 Together, guests and staff at Camp Arcadia form a worshiping, learning, and celebrating community.
 We believe that living in community is a gift from God; we are thankful for each other.
-The center for our lives is the Gospel of Jesus Christ, which opens us to ourselves, each other and issues facing all humankind.
+The center for our lives is the Gospel of Jesus Christ, which opens us to ourselves, each other and our communities.

 Staff members form the nucleus of the Camp Arcadia community.
 Through their presence and participation, the staff has an important impact on the tone and atmosphere of the Camp.
 The commitment of each staff member to spiritual growth, Christian worship, and service to others is essential.
 These shared disciplines strengthen our sense of common purpose.